Skip to content

 Secret Service -- Department of the Treasury.
 Returns to its 138-year institutional home.
 Core missions (counterfeiting, financial crimes) align with Treasury's mandate.

 CISA -- Standalone Cyber Security Board (National Transportation Safety Board model).
 Investigative and standard-setting authority without law enforcement power.
 Non-enforcement mandate.
 Strict statutory separation from the enforcement triad and the intelligence community.
+An agency whose purpose is defending civilian infrastructure has no business operating inside a department whose primary culture is enforcement.

-Minor Components¶
+Minor Components

 The Act dissolves the Office of Intelligence and Analysis (transferring foreign-threat analysis to the Office of the Director of National Intelligence and eliminating the domestic intelligence function) and the Office of Strategy, Policy, and Plans (whose coordination function has no purpose without a department to coordinate).
 The Federal Protective Service moves to the General Services Administration.
 Countering Weapons of Mass Destruction and the Domestic Nuclear Detection Office move to the Department of Energy.
 The Science and Technology Directorate moves to the National Science Foundation.
 The Federal Law Enforcement Training Centers move to the Department of Justice.
 Bioforensic and health functions move to the Department of Health and Human Services.
 Civil rights compliance and Inspector General functions distribute to successor agencies under existing frameworks.

-Targeting and Safeguards¶
+Targeting and Safeguards

-The Coordination Objection¶
+The Coordination Objection

-The strongest counterargument to decomposition is that the pre-9/11 coordination failures -- agencies that did not share information across institutional boundaries -- enabled the September 11 attacks.
+The strongest counterargument to decomposition is that pre-9/11 coordination failures -- agencies that did not share information across institutional boundaries -- enabled the September 11 attacks.
 Decomposing DHS appears to recreate the fragmentation that produced those failures.

 This objection conflates coordination with consolidation.
 Coordination means agencies share information and communicate across boundaries.
 Consolidation means agencies report to a single political appointee who can direct their combined capabilities.
 DHS achieved consolidation but never reliably achieved coordination -- twenty-three years later, its component agencies have never fully integrated their information systems, institutional cultures, or operational procedures.